-1. This collective labour agreement applies to employees and institutions with whom a covenant has been concluded between the institution and the employees' organisations, unless the covenant is terminated in the interim.
+This collective labour agreement applies to employees and institutions with whom a covenant has been concluded between the institution and the employees' organisations, unless the covenant is terminated in the interim.

-Covenants were concluded on 1 January 2015 with the following institutions:
+Covenants were concluded on 1 January 2017 with the following institutions:

 - a.
 International Institute for Infrastructural Hydraulic and Environmental Engineering (IHE) in Delft - b.
-No longer applicable - c.
-Stichting Incas3 (INCAS3) in Assen - d.
-Afrika-Studiecentrum (ASC) in Leiden - e.
+The Primary Education Council (Vereniging PO-Raad) in Utrecht - c.
+No longer applicable - d.
+No longer applicable - e.
 The Netherlands Institute for the Near East (NINO) in Leiden - f.
 University for Humanistics (UVH) in Utrecht - g.
-EP-Nuffic Internationalising Education in The Hague - h.
-Protestant Theological University (PthU) in Amsterdam - i.
-Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam as well as the Fryske Akademy in Leeuwarden - j.
+Nuffic in The Hague - h.
+Protestant Theological University (PthU) in Amsterdam - Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam as well as the Fryske Akademy in Leeuwarden - j.
 Centre for Research and Development of Education and Training (PLATO) in Leiden - k.
 Roosevelt Academy in Middelburg - l.
 Apeldoorn University of Theology (TUA) in Apeldoorn - m.
 Kampen Theological University (TUK) in Kampen - 2.
 In the event of any changes with respect to institutions with which covenants were concluded, this appendix shall be adapted accordingly and published on the cao page of the VSNU website.

-Appendix J Miscellaneous In addition to the text of the cao and the appendices included, the parties to the cao have concluded agreements that form part of the cao and can be found in separate appendices to the cao:
+Appendix J Miscellaneous

+In addition to the text of the cao and the appendices included, the parties to the cao have concluded agreements that form part of the cao and can be found in separate appendices to the cao: